 The DP-CGE model uses a discrete approximation of the continuous uncertainty in future emissions policy.
 Specifically, a discrete three-point probability distribution with three policy scenarios is assumed: (1) no policy, (2) an emissions cap of 20% below no policy emissions (-20% Cap), and (3) an emissions cap of 40% below no policy emissions (-40% Cap).
 Each of these scenarios is assigned an associated probability, which collectively sum to one.
 In this analysis, the emissions caps apply to cumulative emissions from 2015 to 2030 from the electricity sector.
-Reference no policy cumulative emissions over the period 2015-2030.
+Reference no policy cumulative emissions are determined by running a no policy case and summing the resulting electricity emissions over the period 2015-2030.
 The other two scenarios then require cumulative electricity emissions to be either 20% or 40% below these cumulative reference emissions.
 The policy cases are focused on cumulative emissions because it is cumulative emissions, not the specific emissions path over time, which matter most for climate change.
 This framing is also consistent with past cap-and-trade proposals in the U.S., which included intertemporal flexibility (banking and borrowing of emission permits) in meeting the emissions target.

 To provide some context for these caps, according to analysis of the Waxman-Markey cap-and-trade bill, by 2030 the bill would either result in 27% or 41% cumulative reductions of electricity emissions, depending on the assumption about the availability offsets to help meet the cap (Paltsev et al., 2009).
 Another point of comparison is President Obama's recently proposed climate plan, which includes reducing economy-wide GHG emissions by 17% below 2005 levels by 2020.
 Taking that goal and linearly extrapolating to 2030 allows calculation of cumulative emissions from 2015 to 2030.
-Comparing those cumulative emissions reductions of about 33%.
+Comparing those cumulative emissions to the reference cumulative emissions from this model results in cumulative emissions reductions of about 33%.
 Given that those are reductions in economy-wide emissions, and one would expect the electricity sector to reduce more than other sectors (due to cheaper abatement options), it is reasonable to suspect that under the Obama plan cumulative reductions in electricity sector emissions would be similar to the 40% cap case.